dmaevsky/tutorial/index.md

 Use them to
 - fetch your data
-- define reactive logic to define the data processing flow
+- implement reactive logic to define, visualize, and debug the data processing flow
 - `require` dynamic dependencies

 It is also a sort of "back-of-the-napkin" calculation space - a "checkered paper" sheet where you can explore your data in a convenient tabular form.